 Objectives of the Risk and Mitigation Plan

-This report will not only focus on the identification of risks and mitigation that can hamper the progress project but also assess risks coming from the outside that can hamper in the future the market introduction of this Bio-HFO.
-The risk and mitigation plan is created and managed by the coordinator TU/e in the IDEALFUEL project and is monitored and updated on a regular basis throughout the life time of the project.
-The objectives of the Risk Management and Mitigation plan (RMP) are to explore risk response strategies for the items identified in the qualitative and quantitative risk analysis.
+This report will not only focus on the identification of risks and mitigation that can hamper the project progress but also assess risks coming from the outside that can hamper in the future the market introduction of this Bio-HFO.
+The Risk and Mitigation Plan is created and managed by the coordinator TUE in the IDEALFUEL project and is monitored and updated on a regular basis throughout the life time of the project.
+The objectives of the Risk and Mitigation Plan (RMP) are to explore risk response strategies for the items identified in the qualitative and quantitative risk analysis.
 This plan proposes policies, procedures, goals, and responsibility standards for the introduction of Bio-HFO.
 Once thoroughly analysed the critical set of risks, a better position is established to determine the best course of action to mitigate those risks.
 This strategy will be used to develop a risk management and mitigation plan, which will be updated on a regular basis based on developing knowledge in the project IDEALFUEL.
 Active input from all consortium members in identifying and managing risks is required.

 Risk Mitigation Procedures

-Best practices in this area require that the known and perceived risks will prioritized according to the degree and likelihood of the disadvantageous results that are anticipated to take place.
+Best practices in this area require that the known and perceived risks will be prioritized according to the degree and likelihood of the disadvantageous results that are anticipated to take place.
 Followed by a thorough analyses and documentation of all such risks according to their levels of priority in a form known as the risk mitigation plan.
 After which, the development and integration of the corresponding risk mitigation strategies follows.

 Generally three key questions can be posed for risk mitigation: